 Another example that we added to watchOS this year is in the Home app.

-By keeping these simple design goals in mind you'll make your app relevant and easy to navigate for everyone who wants to use it.
+By keeping these simple design goals in mind, you'll make your app relevant and easy to navigate for everyone who wants to use it.
 For additional information, be sure to check out the resources listed below this video in the Apple Developer app.
 Thank you.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.